ismyrnow/Leaflet.functionaltilelayer/README.md

 A typical use case is fetching tiles asynchronously, with an ajax request or IndexedDB query.

+> This project is looking for a maintainer.
+Interested?
+Contact me on Twitter: [@ismyrnow](https://twitter.com/ismyrnow).

 ## Usage
 Use it like any other tile layer, but instead of providing a `urlTemplate` as the first argument, provide a function.
 The function should return either the